Advice To Successfully Transfer Trains in Japan

 There are many applications in different languages, but our recommendation is NAVITIME for Japan Travel.
 This app was developed by Navitime Japan, a company that makes railway apps for Japanese people.
 NAVITIME for Japan Travel is aimed towards foreign travelers, and is offered in English, Chinese (both traditional and simplified), and Korean.
 You can find the best way to get from your current location to the place you want.
-If you upgrade (a 7-day ticket is $7.99, 30 day ticket $16.99, 1 year is $59.99), you can get door-to-door routes and alternate routes.
+If you upgrade (a 7-day ticket is $7.99, 30 day ticket $16.99, 1 year is $59.99), you can get door-to-door routes, alternate routes, and voice navigation.
 If you download it, we recommend learning how to use it before you need it.

 Download a navigation application and learn how to use it